-Meet the Grads Night: Invite recent graduates to talk to current students.
+Meet the Grads Night: Invite recent graduates to talk to current students in the computer science department.
 The graduates should be a mix of people who went to graduate school and people who started their careers right after graduation.

-Bulletin Boards: Gather a group of students to make announcement boards to be placed in public areas, advertising classes in the your department, career possibilities, research posters, pictures of local award winners and people inthe-news, tutoring opportunities, grants scholarships, other chapter meetings, etc. Popular places to post would be restrooms, inside classrooms, and in dorms.
+Bulletin Boards: Gather a group of students to make announcement boards to be placed in public areas, advertising classes in the computer science department, career possibilities, research posters, pictures of local award winners and people in- the-news, tutoring opportunities, grants scholarships, other chapter meetings, etc. Popular places to post would be restrooms, inside classrooms, and in dorms.
 Consider fun pictures of officers, blown up to poster size.
 This also helps to dispel stereotypes.